Armin Gigović: Young Boys

 In August 2025, Gigović moved to Swiss outfit Young Boys on a contract until June 2029.
 He debuted officially for the side in a Swiss Cup game against Courtételle on 17 August.
 On 28 August, he scored a brace in a UEFA Europa League qualifier against Slovan Bratislava, which were his first goals for Young Boys.
 He made his league debut on 31 August against Lugano.
+Five months later, he scored his first league goal in a deafeat of Zürich.

 International career

 After representing Sweden at all youth levels and captaining them at the under-21 level under coach Daniel Bäckström, Gigović made his senior international debut in a friendly game against Iceland on 12 January 2023.
 However, in April 2024, he decided that he would play for Bosnia and Herzegovina in the future.

 In May, his request to change sports citizenship from Swedish to Bosnian was approved by FIFA.
 Later that month, he received his first senior call up, for friendly matches against England and Italy.
 He debuted against the former on 3 June.

-On 21 March 2025, in a 2026 FIFA World Cup qualifier against Romania, Gigović scored his first senior international goal, which secured the victory for his team.
+On 21 March 2025, in a 2026 FIFA World Cup qualifier against Romania, he scored his first senior international goal, which secured the victory for his team.

+In June 2026, Gigović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group tie against Canada on 12 June.